Multiple unit: South Korea

-In South Korea, the KTX-I and KTX-Sancheon, which are still centralized power trains, are the main trains, but the KTX-Eum, which opened in 2021, and the KTX-Cheongryong, which opened in 2024, are the multiple unit.
+In South Korea, the KTX-I and KTX-Sancheon, which are still centralized power trains, are the main trains, but the KTX-Eum, which opened in 2021, and the KTX-Cheongryong, which opened in 2024, are the multiple-unit trains.

 Europe

 Belgium

 The first EMUs have been introduced in Belgium in the 1930s.
 Several models have followed since then, such as the AM75.

-AM75 at the Binche train station (Belgium).
+AM75 at Binche train station (Belgium).

 Ireland

 CIÉ introduced its first DMUs, the 2600-class, in 1951.